Can Pool Heaters Explode? Safety Guide & Prevention Tips

 - Install gas leak detectors near your pool heater that will alarm if gas concentrations reach dangerous levels

-- Maintain proper clearances around the heater according to manufacturer specifications - typically 2-3 feet on all sides
+- Maintain proper clearances around the heater according to manufacturer specifications - as specified in manufacturer installation guidelines

 - Keep the area clean and free from debris, chemicals, or flammable materials that could ignite